New Mid-Size Electric Pickup Planned for 2027

 The truck will be a software-defined vehicle with over-the-air updates for continuous improvements.
 Its interior is forecasted to exceed the passenger space of a current Toyota RAV4, and design hints suggest a possible cargo pass-through system for longer items such as surfboards.

-Ford's electric truck being showcased outdoors.
+Ford electric truck being showcased in public.

 Universal EV Platform and Production System